EmbarkStudios/kajiya/docs/using-kajiya.md

 # Using `kajiya` as a crate

+_Please note that the project is experimental.
+Shipping games/apps is not one of its current goals, and is not actively supported._

 `kajiya` is not currently published on `crates.io`, and doesn't have an asset packaging system.
 For those reasons, using it as a crate is a bit fiddly.
 It's possible though.

-Documentation is currently scarce, meaning that it's best to follow examples (see `crates/bin/hello`).
+Documentation is currently scarce, meaning that it's best to follow examples (see [`crates/bin/hello`](../crates/bin/hello)).

 ## VFS